 11 Resolution concerning the discharge of the members of the Board and the CEO from liability

-12 Decision on the number of members of the Board to be elected by the Meeting
+12 Decision on the number of Board members and auditors to be elected by the Meeting

-13 Decision on the fees to be paid to the Board and the auditors
+13 Decision on the fees to be paid to the Board and the auditor

 14 Election of the Board and the Chairman of the Board

-15 Information about the Nomination Committee before the 2012 Annual General Meeting
+16 Information about the Nomination Committee for the 2015 Annual General Meeting

 19 Closure of the Meeting

-The Annual General Meeting has previously decided to set up a Nomination Committee to submit the names of candidates for election to the Board, the fee to be paid to the Board and, in relevant years, the election of auditors and the auditors' fee.
-Pursuant to the Annual General Meeting's decision, the Nomination Committee shall consist of the Chairman of the Board and one representative of each of the three largest shareholders on 31 August each year.
-Prior to the 2011 Annual General Meeting, the Nomination Committee consists of Mats Guldbrand, L E Lundbergföretagen; Johan Kempff, Kempe Foundations; Håkan Sandberg, Handelsbanken incl. pension funds, and Fredrik Lundberg, Chairman of the Board.
+The Annual General Meeting has previously decided to set up a Nomination Committee to submit the names of candidates for election to the Board, the fee to be paid to the Board and, in relevant years, the election of auditors and the auditors’ fee.
+Pursuant to the Annual General Meeting’s decision, the Nomination Committee shall consist of the Chairman of the Board and one representative of each of the three largest shareholders on 31 August each year.
+Prior to the 2014 Annual General Meeting, the Nomination Committee consists of Mats Guldbrand, L E Lundbergföretagen; Alice Kempe, Kempe Foundations; Hans Hedström, Carnegie Fonder; and Fredrik Lundberg, Chairman of the Board.
 Chairman of the Nomination Committee is Mats Guldbrand.